On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Assumptions and main results

-We begin with some notation that will be followed throughout this paper: \begin{notation} We write $C$ for the arbitrary positive constant, which is deterministic, it depends only on the coefficient functions and the distribution of the initial values, and will generally change from line to line.
-Differentiation of any function $q$ with respect to an argument $w$ is denoted by $q_w$, where for $q$ being $\tilde{b}$, $\tilde{f}$, $\hat{v}$ or any of their derivatives, $w = x, y$ and $z_i$ denote the first, the third, and the $(3+i)$-th argument respectively, while for $q$ being any derivative of $U$, $w = t, x$ and $z_i$ denote the first, the second, and the $(3+i)$-th argument respectively.
-The $(3+i)$-th argument for $i \geq 1$ is only present in derivatives of order $\geq i$ with respect to the measure argument $m$.
-The Frechet derivative of $q$ with respect to the measure argument $m$ is denoted by $\frac{\delta q}{\delta m}$, and we write $q_m$ for the corresponding intrinsic derivative.
-Hence, we will write for example $\frac{\delta q}{\delta m}(x, m, U_x(t, x, m), z_1)$ for the function that occurs when we plug $y = U_x(t, x, m)$ in $\frac{\delta q}{\delta m}(x, m, y, z_1)$, and $\frac{\delta}{\delta m}\{(x, m, U_x(t, x, m))\}(z_1)$ for the total derivative of $q(x, m, U_x(t, x, m))$ with respect to $m$: which we can differentiate with respect to $z_1$ to obtain \end{notation} Next we impose the following conditions, which highly overlap with those imposed in the works that establish Central Limit Theorems and Large Deviations Principles \cite{Delarue2018FromTM, DLR20}: \begin{assumption} We assume that the following conditions are in force: \begin{enumerate} \item For some $\gamma_0 > 0$, the law $\mu_0$ of the initial values $X_0^i$ satisfies
+\item The differentiation of any function $q$ with respect to an $\mathbb{R}$-valued argument $w$ is denoted by $q_w$, where: \begin{itemize} \item For $q$ being $\hat{b}$, $\hat{f}$, $\hat{v}$ or any of their derivatives we may have $w = x, y$ or $z_i$, which denote, respectively, the first, third and $(3+i)$-th argument (for $i \geq 1$ and only for derivatives of $q$ that are of order $\geq i$ with respect to the measure argument $m$).

+\item For $q$ being any derivative of $U$ we may have $w = t, x$ or $z_i$, which denote, respectively, the first, second and $(3+i)$-th argument (for $i \geq 1$ and only for derivatives of $q$ that are of order $\geq i$ with respect to the measure argument $m$). \end{itemize} The Frechet derivative of any function $q$ with respect to the measure argument $m$ is denoted by $\frac{\delta q}{\delta m}$, and we write $q_m$ for the corresponding intrinsic derivative.
+Hence, we will write for example $\frac{\delta q}{\delta m}(x, m, U_x(t, x, m), z_1)$ for the function that occurs when we plug $y = U_x(t, x, m)$ in $\frac{\delta q}{\delta m}(x, m, y, z_1)$, and $\frac{\delta}{\delta m}\{q(x, m, U_x(t, x, m))\}(z_1)$ for the total derivative of $q(x, m, U_x(t, x, m))$ with respect to $m$: which we can differentiate with respect to $z_1$ to obtain \end{enumerate} \end{notation} We introduce now the conditions necessary for our results to hold, which highly overlap with those required for the establishment of a Central Limit Theorem and a Large Deviations Principle in \cite{Delarue2018FromTM, DLR20}.
+The first set of conditions is needed for both results we establish, and it is given below: \begin{assumption} The following conditions are in force: \begin{enumerate} \item The initial values $X_0^i$ are i.i.d. random variables, and their common law $\mu_0$ satisfies